Evaluating Skill Sets & Supporting Good Governance

 Case Study – Large Scheme

-We were asked to support the Company and Trustee Board review the effectiveness of the Board’s operation and look to improve its already good governance.
-In order to understand what was working well and where further development of the Trustee Board was required, we needed to investigate the skill sets and working practices of the Board as a whole and as individuals.
+We were asked to support the company and Trustee Board review the effectiveness of the Board’s operation and improve on its good governance.
+In order to understand what was working well and where further development of the Trustee Board was required, we needed to investigate the skill sets and working practices of the Board both as a whole and as individuals.

 We produced a 360º Trustee Effectiveness and Governance Review Questionnaire.
-The questionnaire was completed by the Trustees, the employer’s Pensions Group and the Scheme’s advisers.
-The questions had been posed in order to draw out knowledge, skills, attitudes, concerns and so on.
-The results were very informative and enabled us to make strong recommendations.
-An important outcome came from feedback from the employer’s Pension Group and revolved around communication – a quick fix and easily resolved.
+The questionnaire was completed by the Trustees, the employer’s Pensions Group and the scheme’s key advisers.
+The questions had been drafted in order to draw out knowledge, skills, attitudes, concerns and so on.
+Feedback from the Trustees showed they valued the process as well as the outcomes.
+The results were very informative and enabled us to make strong recommendations, which were accepted by all parties, one particular issue revolved around communication which was easily resolved.